ethanKletschke/TSX-Portfolio-App/README.md

 # Ethan K.'s TypeScript Portfolio

-A TypeScript React app used as my portfolio
+A TypeScript React app used as my portfolio.

 - Author: Ethan Kletschke
-- Version: `1.2.0`
+- Version: `1.2.2`
 - Development Environment: Ubuntu (WSL)
-  - Tested on Mozilla Firefox and MS Edge
+  - Initially tested on MS Edge, mostly tested on Mozilla Firefox
     - Screenshots taken from output on Firefox in light mode
 - Technologies used:
   - NPM